axelvaldez/radical-companies/_posts/2024/2024-05-06-co-ownership.markdown

  <p>And that is for a co-managed business, without co-ownership.
 He is giving away his shares to the workers over time, but the ownership and the decision of who-gets-what is centralized and not transparent.</p>

 <h1>The Radical Foundation</h1>
- <p>As a reminder, this is the Radical Foundation, this is all you have to remember to arrive and stay in the Radical path,
+ <p>As a reminder, this defim]nes the Radical Foundation.
+It is all you have to remember,
   <div class='_center'>
    <img
     src='/assets/img/pic-the-radical-foundation.svg'